-- In a large dutch oven, heat oil or water over medium heat, add onions and saute for 5 minutes, add garlic, carrots, mushrooms, red pepper flakes and oregano, saute for 4 minutes, or until mushrooms begin to soften.
+- In a large dutch oven, heat oil or water over medium heat, add onion and saute for 5 minutes.
+Add garlic, carrots, mushrooms, red pepper flakes, and oregano, and saute for 4 minutes, or until mushrooms begin to soften.

-- Towards the end of cooking time, cook pasta according to package.
+- Toward the end of cooking time, cook pasta according to package directions.

-This vegan Lentil & Mushroom Ragu is a keeper and a welcome addition to the recipe collection!
+And that’s it – this vegan ragu is a keeper and a welcome addition to the recipe collection!

 - Refrigerator: Leftovers will keep for 5 days in the refrigerator, stored in a covered container.

 - Freezer: This lentil ragu is freezer friendly and freezes well for up to 2 – 3 months.
-To freeze, let cool completely and store in freezer safe containers (affiliate link), leaving 1/2 inch head space for expansion.
-You can also freeze larger portions in large ziplock (remove as much air as possible before zip locking).
+To freeze, let cool completely and store in freezer-safe containers (affiliate link), leaving 1/2 inch head space for expansion.
+You can also freeze larger portions in large ziplock bags (remove as much air as possible before zip locking).
 Let thaw before reheating.

 - Reheat: Simply re-warm on the stovetop over low heat until warmed through.
 Alternatively, reheat in the microwave using 30 – 60 second intervals, stirring after each, until warm.